tonyjara/ghosttown/PLAN.md

   `$XDG_STATE_HOME/ghosttown/<session>.session.json`.
 The TUI serializes the structure and the pty host writes the file, since it owns the pids the cwds come from; on structural changes and every 30s.
 Consulted only on a *cold* start now, where a restored surface is a fresh shell in its old directory.
-An explicit quit/kill drops the snapshot).
+  Nothing that merely *stops* a session touches the file — quit, kill, SIGTERM and reboot all flush it and leave it, and the profile list reads the state dir so a stopped profile is still offered.
+Only deleting a profile retires a layout, and that moves it to `archive/`, where `gt profiles -a` and `gt restore` can reach it).
 - ~~Surfaces in the daemon~~ (shipped as `src/attach/ptyhost.ts`: the daemon owns every surface pty, the scanner, the status engine and a bounded raw replay buffer; the TUI is a client over `<session>.host.sock` and adopts live